Subject38/bemapi/readme.md

 * Game Series - The series this request is for.
 This works in tandem with the game version below to specify a distinct set of objects to look up (such as valid songs).
 * Game Version - The version of the game this request is for.
 This depends on the game series being requested and is implied to be the final (latest) version of data for that particular game/version combo.
 Note that this is not an integer, even though in most cases it can be cast to one!

 Note that some servers support games that have had songs added back in via hacks, such as IIDX Omnimix.
 To request data from an omni version of a game, prepend the letter "o" to the version.
-Servers may treat this how they wish (they may wish to strip the leading o and return only info for the original game or return 404 in the instance they don’t support this version).
+Servers may treat this how they wish (they may wish to strip the leading o and return only info for the original game or return 404 in the instance they don't support this version).

 ## Request/Response Format